mindsphere/mindsphere-node-sdk-examples/README.md

 - Unzip the downloaded file.
 - Navigate to <some path where unzipped folder is located>/mindsphere-node-sdk_1.0.0/modules/
 - Copy .tgz files of required dependent service/services in 'packages' folder.
 (For this project(mindsphere-sdk-node-examples) we will need all the .tgz files but you can choose to use only required subset of all avaiable SDKs for your project.)
-- For convinience, package.json is populated with relative path to copied dependencies.
+- For convenience, package.json is populated with relative path to copied dependencies.
-- For convinience `packages` folder is already created in root directory of project.
+- For convenience `packages` folder is already created in root directory of project.
 - Navigate inside the root directory of project if you are not in there.
 ```
 cd mindsphere-node-sdk-examples